sontek/sontek_net/sontek-frontend/posts/2022/local_kubeadm_cluster.md

 ❯ sudo apt-get install containerd.io=1.6.8-1 -y
 ```

-Then we'll setup a configuration that enables containerd to use the systemd
+Then we will setup a configuration that enables containerd to use the systemd
 cgroup.
 We are hard coding this config instead of using `containerd config default`
 because that currently has had a [bug](https://github.com/containerd/containerd/issues/4574)
 for many years that generates an invalid config.